DarkStussy/aioscraper/docs/concepts/config.rst

 You can build a :class:`Config <aioscraper.config.Config>` and pass it into :meth:`AIOScraper.start <aioscraper.scraper.core.AIOScraper.start>`, or override values via environment variables (see :doc:`/cli`).
 The CLI reads well-known environment variables (for example ``SESSION_REQUEST_TIMEOUT``, ``SCHEDULER_CONCURRENT_REQUESTS``, ``EXECUTION_TIMEOUT``, ``PIPELINE_STRICT``) and applies them before launching the scraper.

+The HTTP client is chosen at runtime: ``aiohttp`` is used when installed, otherwise ``httpx``.
+Install one of the extras from :doc:`/installation` so requests can be executed.

 .. code-block:: python